 Additionally, AI in content marketing can also be useful for analyzing competition and making things run more smoothly.
 Imagine having to spend hours each day researching your competitors, their best posts, and attractive content.
 If you use AI in the form of predictive analytics, you can study your successful content or campaigns and build from there.

 Experts on the topic have also mused how AI makes writing less repetitive.
 So while critical thought and input are needed for more in-depth or analytical content, you might be able to use AI to augment or enhance your plan or individual projects.
-Instead of panicking AI will make you redundant, it’s important to realize it’s just another tool in your marketing suite.
+Instead of panicking that AI will take your job, it’s important to realize it’s just another tool in your marketing suite.

 3 ways to use AI in your content marketing efforts